b0baille/deploy/README.md

 It setups the host with a `mysql` database running in a container and storing its data on the host file system at `/opt/data`.
 The database listen for connections on `localhost:3306` and the root password is given in the script's configuration.
 More information about the container can be found on the [docker hub](https://hub.docker.com/_/mysql/https://hub.docker.com/_/mysql/https://hub.docker.com/_/mysql/)

-It also exposes the docker TCP socket on port 2375.
+It also exposes the docker daemon on port 2375.
 This allow us to communicate remotely with the docker daemon.

 ### Deploying an app